Ordnance Survey maps – 1852 to 1998

-Some seventeen years later, a translation appeared as a chapter in a collection edited by James Alfred Steers, Applied Coastal Geomorphology (1971).
+Some seventeen years later, an often cited translation appeared as a chapter in a collection edited by James Alfred Steers, Applied Coastal Geomorphology (1971).
 The contribution bears the title ‘Land Loss at Holderness’.

 Valentin relates how, in 1952, he used a 100-foot tape to measure distances of the cliff top from nearby topographical features which he was also able to identify on the earliest six-inch OS maps (1:10,560).
-By this means he calculated rates of erosion along the East Yorkshire coast from Sewerby to Spurn (Holderness starts at Skipsea) over a period of one hundred years.
+By this means, he calculated rates of erosion along the East Yorkshire coast from Sewerby to Spurn (Holderness actually starts south of Skipsea) over a span of one hundred years.

 “Altogether 307 observations were obtained at intervals of approximately 200 m. along the 61.5-km. stretch of coast.”
 Approximate because, “It was impossible to space the observations at precisely regular intervals of 200 m. owing to the difficulty in finding suitable topographic reference points.”
 The latter part of the comment is bound to resonate with anyone attempting a similar exercise.

-In the English version of the work, currently available as a purchased download, a column containing 34 entries - 11% of the total - is absent from Table 7.1.
-The table shows land loss-and-gain data and is therefore arguably the most important information produced by the study.
+In the English version of the work, available as a purchased download, a column containing thirty-four entries - 11% of the total - is absent from Table 7.1.
+The table shows land loss and gain data and is therefore arguably the most important information produced by the study.

 That the table should be truncated at Easington (400 metres north of Seaside Road) is all the more unfortunate since: “...between Easington and Kilnsea, the rate of erosion was catastrophic; for more than 3.5 km. of coast the mean annual recession...exceeded 2.0 m., and in two places the rate was as high as 2.75 m.
 This extreme figure is among the highest to be recorded over a comparable period of time anywhere in the world.”

-The omission almost certainly occurred outside the control of the original author.
+The lapse almost certainly occurred outside the control of the original author.
 Within the table as displayed, a typographical error is present.
-In order for the average for Bridlington to be true, the value at location 180 662 has, like those for neighbouring locations, to be negative.
+In order for the average for Bridlington to be true, the value at location (TA) 180 662 has, like those for neighbouring locations, to be negative.

-Where access to a site (e.g. military) was not possible, and resort had to be made to a comparison of two OS maps, he expresses concern over a possible combined margin of error of +/- 6m, ‘and hence these data cannot be considered to be very reliable.’
-It is not said which entries might be affected.
+Where access to a site (e.g. military) was not possible, and resort had to be made to a comparison of two OS maps, he expresses concern over a possible combined margin of error of +/- 6 metres, ‘and hence these data cannot be considered to be very reliable.’
+It is not stated which entries might be affected.

 Valentin’s 307 observation points are identified in the table by six-figure grid references, accurate to 100 metres.
 Average distance between coordinates calculates to 206 metres.
-According to the writer, ‘Lack of space precludes a detailed description of the locations of the points at which the measurements were made’.
-Points outnumber present monitoring profiles, which are mostly 500 metres apart though precisely defined, by two-and-a-half to one.
+According to the writer, “Lack of space precludes a detailed description of the locations of the points at which the measurements were made.”
+Points outnumber present monitoring profiles (see below), which are mostly 500 metres apart and precisely defined, by two-and-a-half to one.

 The Valentin survey achieves what it was meant to be - an attempt, as the author puts it, to ‘fill a little of this gap’ in assessing quantitatively the loss of land in Holderness.

-Data, as published by ERYC and compiled from OS maps (above), may be used to estimate cliff loss from 1852-1854 to 1952-1956, nominally 101 years.
+Data, as published by ERYC and compiled from OS maps, may be used to estimate cliff loss from 1852-1854 to 1952-1956, nominally 101 years.
 The Valentin survey covers essentially the same period.
 In the chart, the two sources are compared.